microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 In this task, you will apply dynamic data masking to one of the database fields so you can see how to address the reported compliance issues.
 To test the data mask, you will create a test user and query the field as that user.

-1. Open SQL Server Management Studio (SSMS) and connect to your SQL Server 2019 cluster.
+1. If not already open, open **SQL Server Management Studio** (SSMS) and connect to your SQL Server 2019 cluster.

 2. Expand the databases list, right-select on **sales**, then select **New Query**.